Released: 3rd December 2001

 As far as songs that have a perfect music video go, Murder On The Dancefloor is right up there among the very best.
 It takes place at a dance competition where Sophie Ellis-Bextor and her partner are among the couples competing and frames her as an antihero whose actions are – to say the least – morally dubious.
 Her quest for victory involves tripping a competitor over, poisoning a trio of male dancers by spiking their drinks, exposing a woman by untying her dress so that it falls to the floor, causing another to slip on a portion of butter and planting lingerie into one man’s jacket so that his partner slaps him.
 Finally, having clocked that the head judge is ogling the remaining women in the contest, Sophie Ellis-Bextor approaches him flirtatiously, which does the trick as she’s soon declared the winner and gleefully claims her prize.

-Although Murder On The Dancefloor wasn’t released in direct contention for the Christmas #1, it did, nevertheless, benefit from the seasonal clamour and subsequent lull to enjoy an impressive and unorthodox chart run.
-After debuting and peaking at #2 behind Daniel Bedingfield’s Gotta Get Thru This, both songs lingered in the top five and found themselves back in the same positions five weeks later.
+Although Murder On The Dancefloor wasn’t released in direct contention for the Christmas #1, it did benefit from the seasonal clamour and subsequent lull to enjoy an unusual chart run.
+After debuting and peaking at #2 behind Daniel Bedingfield’s Gotta Get Thru This, both songs lingered in the top five and returned to the same positions five weeks later.
 Murder On The Dancefloor’s popularity was never truly reflected in the year-end charts since sales were split due to the timing; nonetheless, it was the 60th biggest hit of 2001 (181,500 copies) and the 87th biggest hit of 2002 (115,000).
-The inclusion of streaming and downloads has since uplifted the track’s total even further to around 492,000 copies.
+However, the track continued accumulating chart units from streaming and downloads in the digital era until, in 2024, something rather unexpected happened…

-However, the importance of Murder On The Dancefloor to Sophie Ellis-Bextor’s career was seen in its impact on Read My Lips, which experienced a massive turnaround.
+However, even back in 2001, Murder On The Dancefloor proved hugely impactful on Sophie Ellis-Bextor’s career as it caused a massive – and much-needed – turnaround for Read My Lips.
 The album quickly returned to the top 40 – achieving a new peak of #3 (though it would eventually climb even higher) – and sold consistently for several months afterwards.
-This was a campaign that now had considerable momentum, although it also amplified the underlying sense of there not being an obvious follow-up with the same broad appeal.
+The campaign now had considerable momentum, although it also amplified the underlying sense of there not being an obvious follow-up with the same broad appeal.
 Thus, the next two singles were new recordings added to a reissue of Read Of Lips, which was a risky strategy but one that paid off and helped balance out the album.

-Murder On The Dancefloor is among Sophie Ellis-Bextor’s most popular hits and, since Groovejet (If This Ain’t Love) is credited to Spiller, also her biggest-seller as a lead artist.
+Murder On The Dancefloor is among Sophie Ellis-Bextor’s most popular hits and, since Groovejet (If This Ain’t Love) is credited to Spiller, also her biggest-seller as a lead artist, now by an even more considerable margin than before.
 There were, inevitably, some attempts to emulate parts of it in subsequent singles (Music Gets The Best Of Me and I Won’t Change You are certainly cut from a similar cloth).
-However, on the whole, Sophie Ellis-Bextor (sensibly) appeared to treat Murder On The Dancefloor as one of those unique moments where everything – song, video, artist, timing – perfectly aligned and can’t easily be recreated, thereby preserving its legacy.
+However, on the whole, Sophie Ellis-Bextor (sensibly) appeared to treat Murder On The Dancefloor as one of those unique moments where everything – song, video, artist, timing – perfectly aligned and can’t easily be recreated, thereby preserving its legacy for a whole new generation to enjoy.